ATM/Debit Card Security

 On the Internet

-- Firewalls and other software can protect your computer from viruses and other menaces.
-But be on guard against questionable websites and email scams designed to trick you into disclosing sensitive financial information.
+- Firewalls and other software can protect your computer from viruses and other menaces, but be on guard against questionable websites and email scams designed to trick you into disclosing sensitive financial or personal information.

 - Turn off your computer when you're not using it, even if you have antivirus and firewall software.